FSXAC/FSXAC.github.io/docs/CIVL250/asn4.md

 The sustainability development goals (SDGs) are a set of objectives to pursuit a sustainable world.
 I will address SDG #4 and SDG #11, quality education and actions to climate change respectively.

+### SDG #4: Quality Education

+#### What is it?

-Quality education is about brining quality and engaging education to all.
-Increase access to education for everyone including women and minorities.
+SDG #4 involves providing quality and engaging education to everyone, including women and minorities.

 The quality education goal also seek to increase accessibility which means growth in supply of teachers and school staff.
 Quality education increases inclusion in schools.
 Quality also implies effectiveness of education, and the outcome is that people who are educated are more knowledgeable.

+#### Targets

-Targets include:
+Targets for SDG #4 include:

 - ensure all girls and boys have access to free, equitable, and quality education leading to relevant and effective learning outcomes.
 - ensure quality early childhood development for preparation for primary education